-To keep these robots running in peak condition, you need to do due diligence and do maintenance procedures.
+To keep these robots running in peak condition, some upkeep is needed.

 I’ll be going through the different parts of the robots and the maintenance intervals.

-- High-Efficiency Filter: Neato recommends replacing every 1 to 2 months depending on the conditions inside the house.
-After every few cleaning cycles, use a hand vacuum to remove dirt on the filter.
+- High-Efficiency Filter: Neato recommends replacing it every 1 to 2 months depending on the conditions inside the house.
+After every few cleaning cycles, use a hand vacuum with a brush or crevice tool to remove dirt on the filter.
 Replacement filters are available in Amazon or direct from the Neato website.

 - Main Brush: Clean the main brush, axles and brush bearings after every use.

-- Laser Sensor: Make sure that nothing is blocking the laser distance sensor up top.
-Use a cotton swab to gently spin the laser platform 5 to 6 times.
+- Laser Sensor: Make sure that nothing is blocking the laser distance sensor on top of the robot.
+If anything gets caught up, use a cotton swab to gently spin the laser platform 5 to 6 times.
 Another option is to use a can of compressed air and spray in short bursts to dislodge any stuck debris.